hashicorp/terraform-provider-google/website/docs/r/google_project_service.html.markdown

 ---
 subcategory: "Cloud Platform"
 description: |-
- Allows management of a single API service for a Google Cloud Platform project.
+ Allows management of a single API service for a Google Cloud project.
 ---

 # google\_project\_service

-Allows management of a single API service for a Google Cloud Platform project.
+Allows management of a single API service for a Google Cloud project.

 For a list of services available, visit the [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list --available`.